eksuas/eksuas.github.io/page2.md

 In addition, this section includes an implementation of ray tracing acceleration method.
 By this way, huge meshes can be traced.
 So, we need huge meshes.
 But, as known, more complex meshes can be found in ply file format on the web.
 So, our XML file includes a ply filename as a mesh faces, as well.
 This file includes mesh vertices and faces with vertex indices.
 The normal vectors can be found in ply files, as well.

 ## Reading meshes from the PLY file
 In order to read PLY files, I used the hapPLY library.
 It is a very easy and useful library.
-You just need to include header which can be found in [GitHub repo](https://github.com/nmwsharp/happly).
+You just need to include a header which can be found in the [GitHub repo](https://github.com/nmwsharp/happly).

 ## Code Design
 My code design is changed a little bit with new attributes.
 Material class gets new attributes such as material type, mirror reflectance, reflection and refraction indices etc.